 After that, carefully insert the wood into the boiling water, allowing the water to permeate the wood fiber cells and create a soft, flexible material.

-However, boiling water is not the best way to use it if you are worried about the color of the wood.
+However, I wouldn’t recommend boiling water if you are worried about the color of the wood.
 Additionally, hot water can discolor wood and harm its internal structure.

 Nevertheless, a lot of people prefer to soften wood for bending in boiling water since it preserves the wood’s shape, which is crucial for wood bending.